Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

-    a)  In case the dossier is complete according to the provisions of Article 10 of this Regulation, the assigned officer of the Training Board shall appraise and prepare a blank issuance form to submit to the Board\'s Leader for approval within 05 working days and transfer the form to the assigned officer to store the blank to issue the blank to the training unit;
+    a)  In case the dossier is complete according to the provisions of Article 10 of this Regulation, the assigned officer of the Training Board shall appraise and prepare a blank issuance form to submit to the Board's Leader for approval within 05 working days and transfer the form to the assigned officer to store the blank to issue the blank to the training unit;
     b)  After being approved for the issuance of the diploma, the